nlebedenco/clarinet/README.md

 # Clarinet

+## Platforms

+  - Windows >= 7
+  - Linux Ubuntu >= 9.04 (Jaunty Jackalope)
+  - macOS >= 10.6 (Snow Leopard)

+Other relatively modern UN\*X platforms such as FreeBSD should be supported but are not tested.

+## Dependencies

+There are no imposed 3rparty runtime dependencies.
+The build option CLARINET_USE_STATIC_RT can be used to force link to the static system runtime lib in case even the dependency on a shared libc is not desired.

+### Windows

+Winsock 2 is required and can only be dynamically loaded, there is no static option, much like user32.dll and kernel32.dll.

+### UN\*X

+Some unix systems other than Linux may require specific shared network libraries such as libsocket (which requires libnsl), libnetwork and/or libxnet.

 ## Build

-### Dependencies
+### Requirements

+  - CMake >- 3.18
+  - A C compiler that supports C99
+  - A CXX compiler that supports C++11 (only to build tests)
+  - Git >= 2.18
+  - (optional) Visual Studio >= 2015 (for MSVC >= 1900 and test explorer)

+As far as compilers go any of MSVC >= 1900, GCC >= 4.6 or CLANG >= 3.0 should do.

 [Git](https://git-scm.com/docs/git) is required to automatically download submodules and the test framework.

+[Catch2](https://github.com/catchorg/Catch2) is automatically fetched from git and only used to build unit tests.

-All 3rdparty submodules are configured to produce static libraries linked into the main target.
-Not only it simplifies installation, it also contributes to consistent functionality regardless of the state of the system we deploy into.
+All submodules are configured to produce static libraries linked into the main target.
+Not only it simplifies installation, it also contributes to keep functionality consistent regardless of the state of the system we deploy into.

-#### MbedTLS

 [MbedTLS](https://github.com/ARMmbed/mbedtls) requires Python3 to generate test code and sample programs in the development branch but not having python should be ok since we only build the target libraries.

-#### ENet

-[ENet](https://github.com/lsalzman/enet) has no special requirements but it relies on gethostbyname(), inet_ntoa() and gethostbyaddr() which are deprecated on Windows so the compiler will issue warning C4996.
-This is not silenced on purpose because deprecation warnings serve to remind developers that something must be done or the project will break soon.
-Since this is a 3rdparty project, we need to track updates or eventually submit a PR to address the issue.

 ### CMake

-#### Un*x
+#### UN\*X

 ```
 mkdir /path/to/build_dir